By Bill Speros | | 42 mins

 NFL Week 1 Picks, Betting Predictions & Best Bets To Back

-The NFL betting season is underway – even though play does not begin until Sept.
-8. The offseason saw a cataclysmic change with 10 new coaches, Matt Ryan and Russell Wilson swapping conferences, and the return of Tom Brady after a 40-day “retirement.”
+But what about the rest of the Week 1 NFL schedule?
+We have NFL Week 1 picks right here for every game on the slate.
+The offseason saw a cataclysmic change with 10 new coaches, Matt Ryan and Russell Wilson swapping conferences, and the return of Tom Brady after a 40-day “retirement.”
+It makes for some challenging NFL Week 1 best bets.

-The Bills saw their playoff run cut short in the Divisional Round by the Chiefs.
+The Bills saw their playoff run cut short last year in the Divisional Round by the Chiefs.
 In that game, 25 points were scored in the final 3 minutes of regulation before the Chiefs won the OT coin toss (never call tails, Josh Allen) and the game, 42-36.
 That outcome triggered an NFL rule change that guarantees both teams one possession in overtime, even if the first team with the ball scores a touchdown.
+On Thursday's evidence, Allen and his Bills are ready to roll right back to the playoffs.

 Underdogs Hold Early-Season Edge

 Last year, the underdogs took a sizable lead early in the season when it came to covering ATS.
 Oddsmakers at betting apps are keeping things tight early in the 2022-23 season.
-Only one game on the Week 1 schedule carries a line greater than 7 points (Colts -7.5 against Texans).
-There are 11 games with home underdogs.
+Only one game on the Week 1 schedule carried a line greater than 7 points (the Colts opened at -8 against the Texans but it's now around -7.5).
+There are nine games with home underdogs.

 The NFL pushed Wilson’s return to Seattle to the top of the schedule pile because of concerns that the Seahawks could be among the worst teams in the NFC and Wilson’s time in Seattle will be the focus of much of the offseason hype.
-Wilson's Broncos are four-point favorites over the Seahawks.
+Wilson's Broncos are -6.5 point favorites over the Seahawks.
+The line opened at Broncos -4, which was a great price for those that jumped on to make their week 1 NFL best bets then.

 The RedZone Octo-Box won’t be enough for the early slate, as there are nine games in Week 1 that begin at 1 p.m.
 ET on Sunday.
 The marquee 4:25 p.m.
 ET games have the Packers visiting NFC North rival Minnesota and the Raiders facing off against the host Chargers.
-We can't wait.
+Not to mention, the Chiefs heading to Arizona.
+We can't wait for the action to begin.

 Now it’s on to our Week 1 NFL picks to back on your sports betting app: